 Medical Assistant Program

-After successful completion of the medical assistant diploma program, students are eligible to take a national certification exam.
-After qualifying for and passing the exam, graduates can work as certified medical assistants (CMA, AAMA) in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming.
+Graduates of the diploma program are eligible to sit for the national certification exam offered through the American Association of Medical Assistants (AAMA).
+Successful candidates earn the Certified Medical Assistant (CMA, AAMA) credential enabling them to practice in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, and Wyoming.

 Scholarship Opportunities

-- Last-Dollar Scholarship is an award that covers the remaining tuition and institution-wide mandatory fees after non-repayable state and federal financial aid are applied.
-The Last-Dollar Scholarship focuses on increasing opportunities for more Iowans to acquire the skills to fill high-demand jobs and meet workforce needs, so it is not based on income but you must fill out a FAFSA to be eligible.
-This scholarship is available for any student who wants to earn a post-secondary credential, up to an associate degree, that leads to a job designated as high-demand by the Iowa Workforce Development Board.
-The Medical Assistant Program qualities for this award!: https://www.iowacentral.edu/last_dollar
+- Last-Dollar Scholarship: The Future Ready Iowa Last-Dollar Scholarship is an award that covers the remaining tuition and institution wide mandatory fees after non-repayable state and federal financial aid are applied.
+The Last-Dollar Scholarship focuses on increasing opportunities for Iowans to acquire skills to fill high-demand jobs and meet workforce needs.
+You must fill out a FAFSA to be eligible.
+This scholarship is available for any student who is enrolled to earn a post-secondary credential, up to an associate degree.

 Course Schedule